dryu99/champions-queue-twitter-bot-pub/README.md

 ## Development

-Clone the repo and run `yarn` or `npm install` to install dependencies.
+Clone the repo and run `npm install` to install dependencies.

 - **Twitch Tokens**:
   - Create a file called [`twitch-tokens.<TWITCH_ID>.json`](https://twurple.js.org/docs/auth/providers/refreshing.html) (be mindful to look at documentation that matches our twurple version)